jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 The top line here is our new user growth, and the bottom line is our total support requests.
 Early on, you can see that each new user we added meant another email or phone call that month.
+Our support volume was also equal to roughly 40% of our total user base at that time.
+Phew.

+In May of 2012, as we were prepping to launch a Wistia free plan, I was totally freaked out.
+How could we possible handle the onslaught of new Wistia users that it would bring?
+Turns out our approach held steady, with lots of new free users checking out the resources on their first run.

 ## Annotated Big Slide

 Today, our monthly support volume is less than 5% of our total user base.
-This is due to lots of the incremental improvements I note here - things like more and better resources and updates to our app to reduce friction.
+This is not due to any one event - it's lots of incremental improvements, like the ones I note here - things like more resources and updates to our app to reduce friction.

 ## yeah buddy!